base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-deploy-to-vercel.md

 :::caution

-You won't have been the first person to name a project `a-frame-in-100-lines`, so Vercel will adjust the name for you for the file path.
+You won't have been the first person to name a project `a-frame-in-100-lines`, so Vercel will adjust the name for you for the file path, if you gave your template copy the same name.
 Don't be confused when your changes don't show up at `a-frame-in-100-lines.vercel, app`, that one isn't yours!

 :::